UMCUGenetics/Dx_resources/README.md

 # Repository with standalone wrapper scripts

-**cleanup_Dx scripts**: used to perform additional (cleanup)steps within the IAP output folders for EXOME, GENOME, and MIP folder.

 **get_stats_from_flagstat.pl**:	is used within the cleanup_Dx scripts (EXOME and GENOME) to calculate flagstats statistics.